stephensong/elementary/README.md

 Elementary CSS is an aggressive reset style sheet.

 The principal purpose of a reset style sheet is to iron out inconsistencies in the default presentation given to HTML elements by web browsers.
-Elementary CSS goes further, overridding the browser's default style sheet to provide a more practical baseline from which to compose modern web application interfaces.
+Elementary CSS goes further, overriding the browser's default style sheet to provide a more practical baseline from which to compose modern web application interfaces.

 ## Installation

 Elementary CSS is not intended to be used as is.
 You are encouraged to fork and modify Elementary CSS for your own needs.
-You should change the fonts and colours and create your own set of base styles that are appropriate for your application's GUI.
+You should change the fonts and colors and create your own set of base styles that are appropriate for your application's GUI.

 Download the contents of the ``./src/`` directory and incorporate them into your project.
 You will need a Sass tool to compile ``./src/elementary.scss`` to CSS.
 Alternatively, you can use the pre-compiled ``./build/elementary.css`` or ``./build/elementary.min.css``.

 ## Features

 As well as fixing common cross-browser inconsistencies, Elementary CSS implements the following changes to the browser's default styles.
+For a comprehensive list of changes, refer to the comments in ``./src/elementary.scss``.

 ### Typography